am-thomas/SeismoML_Workshop/README.md

 Materials for Nemmers Workshop 2024: Machine Learning in Seismology

 ## Installation
-* Download [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) for your operating system.
-You can skip the optional step 2.
+* Download [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) for your operating system if you do not have conda.
+You can skip the optional step 2 in the Miniconda download instructions.
 * Open Terminal (Mac/Linux) or the Anaconda Prompt (Windows).
 Create a new conda environment by running the following command
 ```
 conda create -n nemmers python=3.10